Use Azure AD groups to manage role assignments (preview)

 The following are known issues with role-assignable groups:

 - Azure AD P2 licensed customers only: Even after deleting the group, it is still shown an eligible member of the role in PIM UI.
 Functionally there's no problem; it's just a cache issue in the Azure portal.

 - Use the new Exchange admin center for role assignments via group membership.
 The old Exchange admin center doesn't support this feature yet.
 Exchange PowerShell cmdlets will work as expected.

 - Azure Information Protection Portal (the classic portal) doesn't recognize role membership via group yet.
 You can migrate to the unified sensitivity labeling platform and then use the Office 365 Security & Compliance center to use group assignments to manage roles.

-Using this feature requires you to have an available Azure AD Premium P1 license in your Azure AD organization.
-To use also Privileged Identity Management for just-in-time role activation requires you to have an available Azure AD Premium P2 license.
-To find the right license for your requirements, see Comparing generally available features of the Free and Premium plans.
+Using this feature requires an Azure AD Premium P1 license.
+To also use Privileged Identity Management for just-in-time role activation, requires an Azure AD Premium P2 license.
+To find the right license for your requirements, see Comparing generally available features of the Free and Premium editions.